ogierpaul/Udacity-Data-Engineer-NanoDegree/p5_pipeline_airflow/Readme.md

 #### Prerequisites
 - Redshift has rights (ARN) to access S3
 - Redshift cluster is running
-- Redshift connection is saved in Airflow under *aa_redshift*
+- Redshift connection is saved in Airflow under *redshift*
+- Aws credentials are saved in Airflow connections under *aws_credentials*

 #### Order of Operations (Happy Flow)# Order of Operations (Happy Flow)
 1. Create the Schema if not exits